 All GCP students must enroll in the pro-seminar AAS 600, “Interdisciplinary Approaches to African Studies.”
 The course introduces students to a cluster of traditional and current topical questions in the field of African Studies, and it explores the various interdisciplinary approaches that can be used to address them.
 Designed to provide a strong interdisciplinary foundation and familiarize students with a wide-range of methodological approaches, the course is based on a program-approved syllabus reviewed annually by the DAAS Curriculum Committee.
 It is taught and graded by the professor, who may draw on U-M colleagues and visiting experts for a revolving co-teaching structure.
 This course is generally offered in the Winter term.

-GCP students must also enroll in AAS 890, which they usually take as an independent study.
+GCP students must also enroll in AAS 890 (Independent Study) or AAS 892 (Seminar).
 The course enables students to complete a culminating, interdisciplinary research project—such as a dissertation chapter, a prelim, or a Master’s thesis—that is subject to approval by the student’s faculty advisor and the DAAS Graduate Curriculum Committee.
-Each student in AAS 890 is required to present his or her work in at least one public forum, such as a lecture or a brown-bag.
+Each student in AAS 890/AAS 892 is required to present his or her work in at least one public forum, such as a lecture or a brown-bag.
 DAAS runs a number of speakers’ series that will facilitate this requirement.
 Students may also fulfill the requirement by giving a presentation in their primary department or at a conference or symposium hosted by U-M, by another university, or by a recognized academic professional organization.
-Students must provide appropriate documentation of their public presentations and submit their papers—whether presented at DAAS or elsewhere—to the GCP Program Coordinator for official certification.
+Students must provide appropriate documentation of their public presentations and submit their papers—whether presented at DAAS or elsewhere—to the GCP Program Coordinator for official certification

 Breadth Requirement (9 credits total)